Skip to Content

 Chart showing historical expansions, downturns, and recoveries in the US stock market.

 Market downturns, recoveries, and expansions since 1926.
-Source: Stocks—Ibbotson Associates SBBI U.S. Large Stock Index as of June 30, 2024.
+Source: Stocks—Ibbotson Associates SBBI U.S. Large Stock Index as of September 30, 2024.
 Recession data from the National Bureau of Economic Research.

-Global interest rates climb higher
+Global interest rates fall

 Chart showing the 10-year yields for global sovereign benchmarks over time.

-Global sovereign benchmarks, 10-year yield.
-Source: Macrobond Financial.
-Data as of June 30, 2024.
+Source: Macrobond Financial data as of September 30, 2024.

 Chart showing the spread between the 10-year Treasury yield and 2-year Treasury yield.

-Yields have increased across the US Treasury yield curve.
-Source: Macrobond Financial as of June 30, 2024.
+Source: Macrobond Financial data as of September 30, 2024.

 Credit spreads remain tight

-Credit spreads remained at historically tight levels during 2024’s second quarter, suggesting rich valuations.
-A resilient economy has provided a tailwind for corporate bonds.
-However, weakening corporate fundamentals, sticky inflation, and the upcoming 2024 US presidential election could all cause future credit market volatility.
+A resilient economy has provided a tailwind for corporate bonds, but weakening corporate fundamentals and the upcoming 2024 US presidential election could all cause future credit market volatility.

 Graphs comparing the trailing five-year option-adjusted spreads for investment-grade and high-yield corporate bonds.